Dansbo/tictactoe/README.md

 So the AI has to be able to spot these scenarios both for itself and for the human player.

 First time I wrote the AI routine I tried to incorporate the check for each near win scenario.
 But I realized that the routine chose the 1 routine that fit either AI or Human near win.
 And that is not what I wanted.
 I wanted the AI to jump to a win first and if no win is apparrent then block the human from winning.

+I finally finished my very first game in assembler.
+The game needs some testing, but I'm confident that the game is working as is.
+I worked in for the "AI" to make a mistake once in a while, so the player is able to win.